Individual Income Tax in Malaysia for Expatriates

 The Malaysian 2020 budget raised the maximum tax rate an individual could pay to 30 percent (from 28 percent) for chargeable income exceeding 2 million ringgit (US$489 thousand).

 For expatriates that qualify for tax residency, Malaysia has a progressive personal income tax system in which the tax rate increases as an individual’s income increases, starting at 0 percent, and capped at 30 percent.

 The Malaysian government offers several tax deductions and benefits that expatriate workers who qualify as tax residents are eligible for.

-- Tax relief for spouse (so long as the spouse does not earn income in or out of Malaysia);
+- Tax relief for a spouse (so long as the spouse does not earn an income in or out of Malaysia);

 - Tax relief for taxpayers who have to pay parental care;

-- The tax relief for each child below 18 years old and;
+- Tax relief for each child below the age of 18; and

 Compliance and payment